mdorn/dd-code-sec-cicd-tutorial/README.md

 ## Attempt to reintroduce vulnerabilities into application

-This time we won't create a PR in Github - we'll just merge the vulnerable branch to main from the command line and observe the result
+Merge the `vuln-branch` branch to `main` from the command line and observe the result.
+(NOTE: This is a shortcut - if desired, alternatively create a new branch (e.g. `vuln-branch-2`) to introduce the vulnerabilities and create a PR in Github, repeating the earlier steps to do this.)

 ```sh
 git checkout main